TechnoTalksDev/foodloop/README.md

 ![FoodLoop Logo](src/routes/logo.png)

-# Foodloop
+# 🌱 FoodLoop

+*A sustainable food marketplace connecting communities to reduce waste and support local businesses*

+**🏆 TSA Washington State 2025 Software Development Entry**
+*Foundation for our TSA Nationals 2025 Entry - see [native branch](https://github.com/TechnoTalksDev/foodloop/tree/native) for the full nationals implementation*

-## 🌱 About Foodloop
+## � About FoodLoop

-FoodLoop is a sustainable food marketplace that connects consumers with local businesses to purchase surplus food at discounted prices.
-Our platform helps:
+FoodLoop is a web-based sustainable food marketplace that connects consumers with local businesses to purchase surplus food at discounted prices.
+Our platform creates a comprehensive solution for environmental sustainability and economic savings by:

-- **Reduce food waste** by giving businesses a way to sell food that would otherwise go to waste
+- **🌍 Reducing Food Waste** - Preventing quality food from ending up in landfills
-- **Save consumers money** with great discounts on quality food items
+- **💰 Saving Money** - Offering consumers significant discounts on fresh food
-- **Help the environment** by reducing CO₂ emissions from food waste
+- **🌱 Helping the Environment** - Reducing CO₂ emissions from food waste
-- **Support local businesses** by creating a new revenue stream
+- **🏪 Supporting Local Businesses** - Creating new revenue streams for partnerships

-Partnering with local buisnesses such as our own student store to reduce waste in our community!
+Partnering with local businesses such as our own student store to reduce waste in our community!

 ## ⚡ Quick Start

 ### Prerequisites

-- Node.js
+- Node.js 18+
-- npm, bun, etc.
+- Bun package manager (recommended) or npm
+- Supabase account with configured project

 ### Installation